Orange County Construction Accident Lawyers

 Traumatic Brain Injuries (TBIs)

 Falls can also lead to traumatic brain injuries (TBIs).
-These injuries occur when the head smashed against a hard surface, causing damage to the brain.
-TBIs can range from mild concussions to severe brain damage, leading to long-term cognitive and physical impairments.
+These injuries occur when the head is smashed against a hard surface, causing damage to the brain.
+TBIs can range from mild concussions to severe brain damage, potentially leading to long-term cognitive and physical impairments.
 Our experienced brain injury attorneys in Orange County can help you pursue compensation for your medical rehabilitation.

 Internal Bleeding